Partnering to Improve Learning

 Small schools can participate in teams that include at least 2 principals from the same network.

-Over 6 months, you are expected engage in and contribute to:
+Over 4 months, you are expected to engage in and contribute to:

-Your team will select an elective subject related to your school context.
+Your team will need to select an elective related to your school context.
 Electives include:

 By participating in this course, you will develop an understanding of: